Conclusion-Low-Code-Company/GroupedListView_mx9/README.md

 # Configuration

-Source for the widget are objects from an entity, with a string attribute as group identifier, sorted at least on the group identifier attribute.
+The source for the widget is a list of objects that have a string attribute serving as a group identifier, and the objects are sorted based on the group identifier attribute at minimum.

 # Compatibility